projecttacoma/ecqm-bundler/README.md

 # Usage

-Must have an instance of the [cql-translation-service](https://github.com/cqframework/cql-translation-service) running somewhere.
+For bundling with CQL files as input, you must have an instance of the [cql-translation-service](https://github.com/cqframework/cql-translation-service) running somewhere.

+Bundling is also supported with JSON ELM content directly.
+See [Bundling from ELM Content](#bundling-from-elm-content)

 ## Basic Usage